Sachinsstac/CINEMATE-X/README.md

 # CINEMATE-X Recommend You 5 Similar movies.
 # You can Watch the trailer of each recommended movie by clicking watch trailer button below
 ![CineMate X Preview](./assets/fiveRecommendedMovies.png)
-# You direct to youtube now you can watch your favorite movie's trailer in just few clicks.
+# You redirect to youtube now you can watch your favorite movie's trailer in just few clicks.
 ![CineMate X Preview](./assets/TrailerYT.png)